 Watch the video

-As a health journey partner, we supply our ASAQ Winthrop® drug, a fixed dose combination of artesunate-amodiaquine developed in partnership with the Drugs for Neglected Diseases Initiative (DNDi), and for which we did not seek patent protection, at preferential prices.
-Since its launch in 2007, ASAQ Winthrop® has enabled the treatment of over 400 million malaria attacks, including more than 43 million in 2016.
+As a health journey partner, we supply our ASAQ Winthrop® drug, a fixed dose combination of artesunate-amodiaquine developed in partnership with the Drugs for Neglected Diseases initiative (DNDi), and for which we did not seek patent protection, at preferential prices.
+Since 2015, ASAQ Winthrop® is managed in partnership with Medicine of Malaria Venture (MMV) to maximize access for patients who need it most.
+Since its launch in 2007, ASAQ Winthrop® has enabled the treatment of over 450 million malaria attacks, including more than 43 million in 2016.

-We also collaborate with national malaria control programs, ministries of Education and NGOs, and developed the Schoolchildren Against Malaria program, in order to promote prevention in schools in sub-Saharan Africa.
+Sanofi also collaborates with national malaria control programs, ministries of Education and NGOs, and developed the Schoolchildren Against Malaria program, in order to promote prevention in schools in sub-Saharan Africa.
 In 2016, the program was still active in Gabon and Mozambique and close to 10,000 children and school staff benefited from awareness programs.
-In 2017, additional awareness initiatives took place in Cameroon, Guinea and Togo.
+In 2017-2018, additional awareness initiatives took place in Cameroon, Guinea and Togo.

 Sleeping sickness threatens millions of people in sub-Saharan Africa.
 This disease is fatal if not treated.

-Because we are a health journey partner, thanks to our partnership with the WHO which started in 2001, 34 million people have been screened for sleeping sickness and close to 200 000 patients have been treated.
-Moreover, since 2009, we entered into an innovative partnership with the Drugs for Neglected Diseases Initiative (DNDi) for the development of fexinidazole, oral monotherapy for all stages of the disease.
+Because we are a health journey partner, thanks to our partnership with the WHO which started in 2001, over 40 million people have been screened for sleeping sickness and over 210,000 patients have been treated since then.
+Moreover, since 2009, we entered into an innovative partnership with the Drugs for Neglected Diseases initiative (DNDi) for the development of fexinidazole, an oral monotherapy for all stages of the disease.
 DNDi has carried out clinical testing and we are responsible for industrial development, production and regulatory submission.
-An oral monotherapy for sleeping sickness can contribute to simplifying treatment by avoiding systematic hospitalization and removing the need of lumbar punctures for patients.
+An oral monotherapy for sleeping sickness can contribute to simplifying treatment by avoiding systematic hospitalization and allowing patients to be treated closer to their homes.